laravel/docs/templates.md

 	@include('view.name')

-You can also pass data in the sub-view
+You may also pass an array of data to the included view:

 	@include('view.name', array('some'=>'data'))

-**Extending Sub-Views with other Sub-Views**
+**Overwriting Sections**

-Nested sub-views can extend other sub-views.
-For example, you list some different items, but all of them use the same container.
-To do so, use **@overwrite** statement
+By default, sections are appended to any previous content that exists in the session.
+To overwrite a section entirely, you may use the `overwrite` statement:

 	@extends('list.item.container')

 	@section('list.item.content')
 		<p>This is an item of type {{ $item->type }}</p>
 	@overwrite